SSRS – Handling multiple value parameter/filters in reporting services

 Let’s go through an example step by step.
-In this example, I want to create a report that utilizes multiple filters.
+In this example, I will create a report that uses multiple filters.

 Report Data Source

-The data for a simple report will be a list of geographically divided customers from the AdventureworksDW2016CTP3 sample database.
-I’ve put something together there for demonstration purposes.
+The dataset for this example report consists of a list of geographically segmented customers from the AdventureworksDW2016CTP3 sample database.
+A sample dataset has been prepared for demonstration purposes.

 Example of multiple values filter in SSRS - assignment